Lufthansa's swoop on Air Berlin stirs competition concerns

+* Lufthansa says key market share test is Europe as a whole

-LONDON/VIENNA (Reuters) - With the ink barely dry on Lufthansa’s (LHAG.DE) deal to take over large parts of insolvent Air Berlin, the airline risks having its wings clipped by regulators and rivals concerned about unfair competition.
+LONDON/VIENNA, Oct 13 (Reuters) - With the ink barely dry on Lufthansa’s deal to take over large parts of insolvent Air Berlin, the airline risks having its wings clipped by regulators and rivals concerned about unfair competition.

 Lufthansa signed a 210 million euro ($248 million) deal on Thursday to take over Air Berlin units Niki and LG Walter, plus some short-haul planes, to cement its position in Germany and expand its Eurowings budget brand.